 While the ACA requires insurance to cover most of the costs associated with substance use disorder treatment, patients still pay some costs out of pocket.
 An estimated 40 percent of Americans with a substance use disorder didn’t seek treatment because they believed they could not afford the out-of-pocket costs.

 Insurance companies are mandated to help shoulder the costs of rehab treatment, but each company decides how much to pay for and which services to cover.
-Prices for substance use disorder treatment vary from center to center, ranging from $500 per week to $100,000 per month.
+The cost of rehab varies from center to center, ranging from $500 per week to $100,000 per month.
 Insurance companies may cover some or all of the costs, depending on the type of treatment available and whether or not a rehab center is considered an in-network provider.

 Insurance companies will not be mandated to cover rehab treatment once the ACA is repealed.
 While it’s obvious Congress intends to dismantle the law — a budget resolution instructing House and Senate committees to start drafting legislation for repeal was passed on Jan.
 11, 2017 — what they plan to replace it with is still unclear.